-Blessed is the man or woman who is forgiven much.
+Blessed is the man or woman who is forgiven much (Psalm 32:1).

 God has been doing a mighty work in Ireland shaking everything that can be shaken so that that which cannot be shaken – the Kingdom of God – may remain and, indeed, expand greatly.
 The powers of institutional religion and the intertwined government that ruled this country for decades have been broken and a spiritual vacumn has been left in their wake.
 This vacumn is felt at both a national and personal level in many peoples lives.
 Many now wonder how to bring up their children, where to centre their lives.

-It is for them that Jesus wants Himself to be made known through His Church – not the so called church built on the corrupt religiosity of hypocritical men whose consciences were seared as with an hot iron so that they covered up and even carried out unspeakable things – but a Church that reflects the forgiving and welcoming holiness of God built on the only foundation worth building, on that of the Word of God.
+It is for them that Jesus wants Himself to be made known through His Church – not the so called church built on the corrupt religiosity of hypocritical men whose consciences were seared as with an hot iron (1 Tim.
+4:2).
+These men and women covered up and even carried out unspeakable things.
+But this is not the Church of Christ, a Church that reflects the forgiving and welcoming holiness of God built on the only foundation worth building, on that of the Word of God (Matt.
+16:18).